RichardTrouve/BadMeshMarker/README.md

 For now it's very basic, and detects only Ngons, if i find it usefull i will definetly add other features

 **INSTRUCTIONS**
-You can just copy/paste the code and run it in the script editor 1 button to mark the  meshes with ngons in the outliner 1 button to reset back the outliner color settings back to defult
+You can just copy/paste the code and run it in the script editor.

+1 button to mark the  meshes with ngons in the outliner

+1 button to reset back the outliner color settings back to defult

 **NOT WORKING BEFORE MAYA 2016**